CarlosEmanuelMartins/cem-website/index.md

 You can also check what Git thinks a specific key’s value is by typing `git config <key>`

-Since Git might read the same configuration variable value from more than one file, it’s possible that you have an **unexpected value** for one of these values and you don’t know why.
+Since Git might reads the same configuration variable value from more than one file, it’s possible that you have an **unexpected value** for one of these values and you don’t know why.
 In cases like that, **you can query Git as to the origin for that value***, and it will tell you which configuration file had the final say in setting that value:

 `$ git config --show-origin <key>`

 ### Your Identity

-The first thing you should do when you install Git is to set your user name and email address.
+The first thing you should do when you install Git is to set your username and email address.
 This is important because every Git commit uses this information, and it’s immutably baked into the commits you start creating:

 ```
 $ git config --global user.name "John Doe"